technomancy/bussard/manual.md

 This is a table of keys to functions; usually functions in the `ship.actions` table above.
-These function slightly differently from the keymap functionality described above.
+These function slightly differently from the keymap functionality described below.
 Keymaps can only be used for commands that are triggered once per key press.
 Controls must be used when the ship will behave differently based on how long the key is held.
-All piloting functionality should use this table.
-The zoom functions for changing the scale should use it too.
+All piloting functionality should use this table, since holding down the turn key will turn further than just pressing it quickly.
+The zoom functions need to use it too.

 #### scale